FSXAC/FSXAC.github.io/documents/CIVL250/module6.md

 ### Wicked Problems

 Sustainability/humanitarian problems are often unique, a symptom of another problem, and never-ending.
 These can be called "wicked" problems.
-To deal with this, try:
+We focus on three intellectual frameworks

-- Interdisciplinary cooperation
+1. Interdisciplinary cooperation/thinking.
-- System thinking
+2. System thinking.
-- Iterative thinking
+3. Iterative thinking.

 ### Ethical Frameworks

-### Failure

-## Engineering Projects in LDCs
 Ethical considerations are significant in humanitarian work because it's easy for wealthy people to take advantage of those in need.
 We focus on four ethics frameworks.

-#### :blue_heart: Ethics of Care
+#### 1​. :blue_heart: Ethics of Care

 - There are vulnerable and less-vulnerable people, those who are less vulnerable should help those who are more vulnerable.
 - Interdependence not dependence.
 - Lack of universal truth; consider contextual details.

-#### :medal_military: Non-Maleficence and Beneficence
+#### 2. :medal_military: Non-Maleficence and Beneficence

 - Intention to avoid negligence and needless harm; minimize negative impact.
 - Actions should promote well-being of others.
 - Discourages selfish behavior.

-#### :arrows_counterclockwise: Ethical Pluralism
+#### 3. :rainbow: Ethical Pluralism

 - There are many theories of moral norms (what is right/wrong) which may be incompatible or incommensurable with one's personal moral norms.

-#### :ribbon: Feminism
+#### 4. :ribbon: Feminism

 - More equal rights and legal protection for women.
 - Promote power sharing, leadership, and collaborative work to establish respect and acceptance for diversity.